ColBERT: Using BERT Sentence Embedding in Parallel Neural Networks for Computational Humor: Data

-First, we realized that there are duplicate texts in both datasets.
+The initial step was to drop duplicate texts, as we identified duplicate rows in both datasets.
 Dropping duplicate rows removed 1369 rows from the jokes dataset and 1558 rows from the news dataset.

-Then, to make their statistics more similar, we analyzed the number of characters and words, separately for each one of them, and by realizing differences in their distributions, we performed a few cuts.
-In short, we only kept texts with character length between 30 and 100, and word length between 10 and 18.
+Then, to make the lexical statistics similar, we calculated the average and standard deviation of number of characters and words for each group.
+Then, we started selecting texts in pairs in a way that each text with some statistic will have a similar text from the other group.
+As a result, we only kept texts with character length between 30 and 100, and word length between 10 and 18.
 Resulting data parts have very similar distribution with regard to these statistics.

 In addition, we noticed that headlines in the news dataset use Title Case\footnote{All words are capitalized, except non-initial articles like “a, the, and”, etc.} formatting, which was not the case with the jokes dataset.
 Thus, we decided to apply Sentence Case\footnote{Capitalization as in a standard English sentence, e.g., “Witchcraft is real.”.} formatting to all news headlines by keeping the first character of the sentences in capital and lower-casing the rest.
 This simple modification helps to prevent simple classifiers from reaching perfect accuracy.